Make Fun Of Life!

 “Disability is a matter of perception.
 If you can do just one thing well, you’re needed by someone.” -Martina Navratilova

-José Feliciano was born poor and blind on 10 September 1945 in Lares, Puerto Rico.
-Some of the neighbors suggested that he get a cup and beg for money like blind people were supposed to do, but José refused.
+José Montserrate Feliciano García, better known simply as José Feliciano, was born poor and blind on 10 September 1945 in Lares, Puerto Rico.
+Some of the neighbors suggested that he get a cup and beg for money like blind people were supposed to do, but he refused.
 He found an “old piece of guitar” and taught himself how to play.
 He practiced day and night, night and day, often until his fingers were painful or lost feeling.
 Today José Feliciano is considered one of the greatest guitarists of all time.
-He wrote the popular song “Feliz Navidad” (1970), the eighth all-time most popular digital single of the Christmas holiday season.
-Website: www.josefeliciano.com.
+He wrote and sang the popular song, “Feliz Navidad” (1970), the eighth all-time most popular digital single of the Christmas holiday season.
+Website www.josefeliciano.com.

 You are the handicap you must face.